understandable-machine-intelligence-lab/Quantus/docs/source/index.md

 }
 ```

-When applying individual metrics of Quantus, please make sure to also properly cite the work of the original authors.
+When applying the individual metrics of Quantus, please make sure to also properly cite the work of the original authors.